 Bangladesh

 40% of people in Bangladesh live below the poverty line.
-Many of them in rural regions.
-And almost half of these people can do nothing about it: many women are forbidden to work.
 Traditionally, the man earns the income in Bangladesh - usually as a day laborer working in the fields or in fish farming.
 Women's everyday lives are often limited to housework and raising children.
-Discrimination and domestic violence are widespread and they have little say within the family, not to mention the opportunity to pursue education or training outside the home.
+Discrimination and domestic violence are widespread.
+Education or further training outside the home is often impossible.
 Many pregnant and breastfeeding women receive inadequate medical care.
-Girls are often considered a financial and social burden and are frequently married off as minors: more than half of girls in Bangladesh are under 18 years old when they get married.
-This is often followed shortly afterwards by their first pregnancy and dropping out of school.
+Girls are often seen as a financial and social burden.
+More than half of the girls in Bangladesh are therefore married off early and are less than 18 years old when they get married.
 They face a difficult future with limited opportunities.
+In the south of the country, the constant influx of refugees in the Cox's Bazar region is exerting immense pressure on the host community.
+Coupled with recurring natural disasters such as flooding, this means that the host community is now also dependent on humanitarian aid.

 Volunteers are trained in disaster preparedness and response by the government’s disaster protection committee.
 They learn how to prepare the community for natural disasters and support them in crisis situations (floods, droughts, cold and heat waves).
 This reduces the risk of loss of life and livelihoods.